Austin Location

 608 West 12th Street, Suite B Austin, TX 78701

-Certain factors can elevate a Class B misdemeanor to a higher level therefore increasing the penalties.
-Situations that could lead to enhancement include:
+Certain factors can also enhance a Class B misdemeanor to a higher charge level with steeper penalties:

 David D. White